-To the south toward Olympia, is Lacey and Hawks Prairie, also a very popular place for many families to live, as it’s easily accessed in about 15-20 minutes from the base.
+To the south toward Olympia, is Lacey and Hawks Prairie, also a trendy place for many families to live, as it’s easily accessed in about 15-20 minutes from the base.
 Some families choose to live in Olympia for the city life and proximity to water.

-To the north, is Tacoma, but plan on it taking anywhere from 25-30 minutes.
+To the north, is Tacoma, but plan on it taking anywhere from 25-30 minutes to get to base.
 Tacoma, “the city of destiny,” has its own slew of restaurants, nightlife and waterfront homes.
 It also offers the Tacoma Art Museum, History Museum, Museum of Glass and Children’s Museum, all within walking distance to each other.

-Puyallup is to the east and also comprises of a lot of military.
+Puyallup is to the east and hosts a large military population.
 The commute is around 25 minutes, but you will find a quaint downtown with historic restaurants, parks, quite a few shopping malls and more.

 Another popular housing area is Yelm, offering a lot more space and land for what you will get with your money.
 However, it is a bit of a drive, from 30-45 minutes depending on traffic.